George Zambellas: Career

-Promoted to rear admiral on 29 August 2006 and appointed Chief of staff (Transformation), Zambellas was in this role entrusted with "designing and delivering the Fleet's new approach to the generation of maritime capability and support to operations."
-In 2007, he became Commander United Kingdom Maritime Force, and in October 2008, he became Chief of staff (Operations) at the UK's Permanent Joint Headquarters at Northwood.
+Promoted as rear admiral on 29 August 2006 and appointed Chief of Staff (Transformation), Zambellas was in this role entrusted with "designing and delivering the Fleet's new approach to the generation of maritime capability and support to operations."
+In 2007, he became Commander of United Kingdom Maritime Force, then in October 2008, Chief of Staff (Operations) at UK Permanent Joint Headquarters at Northwood.

-Promoted vice admiral in January 2011, Zambellas was appointed Deputy Commander-in-Chief Fleet, Chief of staff to Navy Command Headquarters, and Chief Naval Warfare Officer.
-He became Commander-in-Chief Fleet in January 2012 and was promoted admiral on 6 January 2013.
+Promoted vice admiral on 18 January 2011, Zambellas was appointed Deputy Commander-in-Chief Fleet, Chief of Staff to Navy Command Headquarters, and Chief Naval Warfare Officer.
+He became Commander-in-Chief Fleet in January 2012 and was promoted admiral on 6 January 2012.
+He was also double-hatted as Commander, Allied Maritime Command in January 2012.
 In April 2012 his role was re-designated Fleet Commander and Deputy Chief of the Naval Service.

-Zambellas was appointed Knight Commander of the Order of the Bath (KCB) in the 2012 Birthday Honours and became First Sea Lord and Chief of the Naval staff on 9 April 2013.
+Zambellas was appointed Knight Commander of the Order of the Bath (KCB) in the 2012 Birthday Honours and became First Sea Lord and Chief of the Naval Staff on 9 April 2013.
 As of 2015, Zambellas was paid a salary of between £180,000 and £184,999 by the department, making him one of the 328 most highly paid people in the British public sector at that time.

-On 15 April 2014, Zambellas wrote an op-ed piece in the Daily Telegraph that laid out the case for a "No" vote in the 2014 Scottish independence referendum.
-He said it would weaken the maritime defence of the UK.
-Despite this, on 12 November 2014 he was publicly overruled by the UK Defence Secretary after suggesting to a journalist that the contract for Type 26 frigates may not be awarded to Scottish shipyards.
+On 15 April 2014, in an op-ed article for the Daily Telegraph Zambellas laid out the case for a "No" vote at the 2014 Scottish independence referendum, stating that it would weaken British maritime defence.
+Despite this, on 12 November 2014 he was publicly chastised by the UK Defence Secretary for suggesting to a journalist that the contract for Type 26 frigates may not be awarded to Scottish shipyards.

 On 4 July 2014, Zambellas was among those attending the launch ceremony of the 70,600-tonne Royal Navy aircraft carrier HMS Queen Elizabeth, the largest warship ever built in the United Kingdom, and formally named by Queen Elizabeth II.

+Appointed President of the Shipwrecked Mariners Society in 2017, Zambellas serves as Renter Warden of the Worshipful Company of Shipwrights (for 2024/25).

 Honours and awards

-Zambellas was appointed Knight Grand Cross of the Order of the Bath (GCB) in the 2016 New Year Honours attending an investiture for this at a ceremony at Windsor Castle along with Air Chief Marshal Sir Andrew Pulford on 13 April 2016.
-He handed over duties as First Sea Lord to Admiral Sir Philip Jones in April 2016.
+Zambellas was appointed Knight Grand Cross of the Order of the Bath (GCB) in the 2016 New Year Honours being invested at Windsor Castle with Air Chief Marshal Sir Andrew Pulford on 13 April 2016.

-Zambellas is a Younger Brother of Trinity House.
-He is also an Honorary Freeman of the Worshipful Company of Merchant Taylors.
+An Elder Brother of Trinity House since 2016, Zambellas was admitted to the Freedom of the Shipwrights' Company in 2014 (becoming Renter Warden for 2024/25), and is an Honorary Freeman of the Worshipful Company of Merchant Taylors.

-Zambellas was elected Fellow of the Royal Aeronautical Society (FRAeS) in 2009.
-In September 2013, he was appointed a Deputy Lieutenant (DL) of Dorset.